 Regeneration and new housing development

-Housing development will continue to be a key part of DGHP’s approach to asset management and its overall business strategy because of the very high levels of demand for affordable housing in the region.
+Housing development is a key part of DGHP’s approach to asset management and overall business strategy due to the demand for affordable housing in the region.

 Beyond our current schemes, DGHP is progressing work on a number of developments across Dumfries and Galloway, targeting areas of particular need in Dumfries and other areas.

 DGHP has a rigorous development appraisal methodology.
-For each proposed scheme, an appraisal of development costs and future income and management and maintenance costs is prepared before any commitment is entered into.
-DGHP will only undertake schemes which can demonstrate financial viability on realistic assumptions within 35-40 years.
+For each proposed scheme, an appraisal of development costs, future income and management and maintenance costs is prepared before any commitment is made.